Redeeming Love (2022 film): Plot

-During the Gold Rush, the beautiful, young Angel is a prostitute in Pair-a-Dice.
-Despite being desired by the local men, she survives through hatred and self-loathing.
-Visiting farmer Michael Hosea, asks God for a wife.
-Later that day, seeing Angel in town, he falls in love at first sight.
-She is frequently abused by the brothel's bodyguard MacGowen and the madam Duchess.
+During the California Gold Rush, a beautiful young woman called Angel works as a prostitute in the mining town Pair-a-Dice.
+Despite being coveted by the local men, she survives through hatred and self-loathing.
+Farmer Michael Hosea, after praying for a wife, falls in love with Angel at first sight.

-In flashbacks, Angel's real name is Sarah and has only known abuse from men.
-Her father Alex Stafford declared she should never have been born when she met him as a child.
-He was married to another woman, and her mother Mae was his mistress.
+The brothel's bodyguard MacGowen and the madam Duchess frequently abuse Angel.
+In flashbacks, her name is revealed to be Sarah, and she has suffered abuse and neglect from men all her life.
+Upon meeting her father Alex Stafford, he declared she should never have been born, as her mother Mae was his mistress.
+He cuts off support, so Mae sells everything, then pawn broker John gives her money for sex, making her a prostitute.
+Eventually she falls ill and dies.

-When Alex eventually cuts off support to Mae, she must sell her possessions.
-The pawn broker John persuades her to sleep with him.
-Without other options, Mae becomes a prostitute to survive.
-Eventually she becomes sick and dies.
 Distraught, Sarah rejects her mother's faith.
-Afterward, John sells Sarah to Duke, a pimp who renames her "Angel", then has John killed.
+John sells her to pimp Duke, who renames her "Angel", then has him killed.

-One night, as a teen, Angel knowingly lets Alex have sex with her as punishment for abandoning them.
-When he finds out, he commits suicide.
-Sally, a fellow prostitute, helps Angel escape from Duke, leading to Sally's death.
-Angel arrives in California hoping to start over, but is immediately robbed.
-Penniless, she once again becomes a brothel prostitute.
+Years later, the teenage Angel meets and seduces Alex.
+Upon finding out he had sex with his own daughter, Alex commits suicide.
+Prostitute Sally, who helps Angel escape from Duke, is later killed.
+Angel travels to California to start over but is immediately robbed.
+Penniless, she returns to prostitution.

 In the present, Michael enters Angel's room, declaring he wants to marry her.
-Although taken aback, she remains aloof.
-His frequent visits, however, motivate Angel to demand her money from Duchess to live life on her own terms.
-But Duchess, wanting to keep her, claims that she owes money for her living expenses.
-When the exchange becomes heated, MacGowen nearly beats her to death.
+Although surprised, she remains aloof.
+His frequent visits motivate Angel to demand her money from Duchess to leave.
+Not wanting to lose her, she insists she owes her money.
+MacGowen then nearly kills her.

-Rushing to the brothel, Michael sees the damage done to Angel, pays off her debt and proposes again.
+Rushing to the brothel, Michael sees Angel's wounds, pays off her debt and proposes again.
 She accepts, so he takes her home.
-Michael nurses Angel back to health, despite her continued aloofness.
-He continually surprises her, declaring he loves her as his wife, yet refuses to have sex with her.
-Afraid to trust him, she soon runs away, but Michael again convinces her to return.
+Michael nurses Angel back to health, despite her coldness.
+He continually surprises her, declaring he loves her as his wife, yet will not lay with her.
+Afraid to trust him, she soon runs away, but Michael coaxes her back.

-As Angel and Michael begin their life on the farm, she develops feelings for him.
-They finally consummate their marriage.
-Paul, the husband of Michael's late sister Tess, arrives and immediately distrusts Angel.
-Angel runs away again when she realizes Michael wants children since believes she is sterile as Duke forced her to have an abortion years ago.
-Paul agrees to give Angel a ride but demands she pay for it with sex.
-Angel complies and becomes physically ill afterwards.
+As Angel and Michael begin their life on the farm, she develops feelings for him, so they finally consummate their marriage.
+Michael's late sister Tess's widower Paul arrives, immediately distrusting Angel.
+She flees upon realizing Michael wants children, as she believes a forced abortion made her sterile.
+Paul gives Angel a ride for in exchange for sex.
+Angel is disgusted afterwards and becomes ill.